tomaztk/R_Data_manipulation/01_Data Manipulation.md

 |----|----|
 |Long to wide | 	 `spread( df, key = 'key', value = 'value')`|
 |Wide to long |	 `gather( df, key = 'key', value = 'value', c(key_1, ..., key_n))` |

+### Row operations
+The following actions are used to make operations on rows of the data frame:

+## Aggregations